mauroservienti/milestone.github.io/_posts/nservicebus-integrationtesting-baby-steps.md

 - A set of libraries to execute tests and connect the dots between the tests and the chosen test runner (as of today, you're forced to use NUnit)
 - A Docker container base image to host each endpoint under test in isolation and a set of tools to communicate with the libraries in the test agent process

-With that in place we could write something like:
+With that in place, we could write something like:

 ```csharp
 public async Task Pseudo_test_this_is_hypothetical()